zo0o0ot/speaker-page/content/slides/mindfulness-wellness-wheel/index.md

 ???

-# Finding your voice!
+# Mindfulness at Work!
 Image slide.

 - Background images don't appear to scale correctly unless I also apply "background-size: cover" to the slide.
 - Press C to open a new linked window, and press P to view presenter notes.